tejshahi/Nematode-detection/README.md

 - > * more content for this section to be added*

 ## DL-based Methods
+### Image Classification
+- Development of a Deep Learning-Assisted Mobile Application for the Identification of Nematodes Through Microscopic Images[link](https://doi.org/10.1002/moda.70000)
+> *Content for this section to be added*
+>
 ### Image Segmentation
 - Aerial Image Segmentation of Nematode-Affected Pine Trees with U-Net Convolutional Neural Network.[Link](https://doi.org/10.3390/app14125087)
 - Identifying pine wood nematode disease using UAV images and deep learning algorithms [Link](https://doi.org/10.3390/rs13020162)